StuAtGit/DisneyTest/README.md

 (Not my first time with Spring, though)
 Why?
-Because the motivations that resulted in the creation of spring boot, motivated me off of spring for everything except DI before Spring Boot came out, and then they fixed the issues with spring boot.
-Examples of things that spring finally came around too:
+Because the motivations that resulted in the creation of spring boot, motivated me off of spring for everything except DI before Spring Boot came out, and I haven't taken a look at it.
+Examples of why I migrated off of using Spring, and, also, reasons given for the creation of spring boot:

 - Code over Configuration
     - note that I even take this to preferring